CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Back-up-Existing-Ansible-Configurations.md

     {{ansible_date_time.time}}

-You can find more information on which facts Ansible gathers by reading {{<exlink url="/hc/en-us/articles/202025106-Ansible-Gathering-Facts-on-Cumulus-Linux" text="this KB article">}}.
+You can find more information on which facts Ansible gathers by reading {{<link url="Gathering-Ansible-Facts-on-Cumulus-Linux" text="this article">}}.

 <!-- Comments